lovill/architectural_cartograms/README.md

 ### Files

-- `model.gh` use this file to control deformation of 2D elements by material and record deformation process through screenshots.
+- `archi_cartogram.gh` use this file to control deformation of 2D elements by material and record deformation process through screenshots.

 - `base.3dm`: build off of this 3dm file as layer structure is already setup.